hasOki/protractor_tutorial/README.md

 For more available configuration options you can access this file `./node_modules/protractor/referenceConf.js`

+// TODO: Add information about baseURL in the confifg
+// TODO: Add information that you can pass the baseURL in the CLI --baseUrl, this is good for testing on remote server / jenkins.

+// TODO: Show Suite configuration

 ##Running Your First Test
 In your terminal, you will need to run 3 things:
 - `webdriver-manager`